peachpiecompiler/peachpie-docs/docs/api/ref/scriptdiedexception.md

 ## Remarks

-The exception is thrown as a response to `die` and `exit` constructs.
-The reason is this is the only way how to terminate the program at the current location without an unnnecesary overhead.
+The exception is thrown as a response to the `die` and `exit` constructs.
+The reason is that this is the only way how to terminate the program at the current location without any unnnecesary overhead.

-Since it is a CLR exception, it is always handled by the .NET debugger and eventual `catch` constructs.
-This can be used in C# application to handle `die` of a PHP code without terminating the request.
+Since it is a CLR exception, it is always handled by the .NET debugger and by the eventual `catch` constructs.
+This can be used in a C# application to handle `die` in PHP code without terminating the request.

-PHP' `try`/`catch` constructs are translated into corresponding CLR code respecting `ScriptDiedException` and re-throwing it away.
-By default the request handler catches the exception in order to simulate PHP' `die` behavior outputing the status message.
+PHP's `try`/`catch` constructs are translated into corresponding CLR code respecting `ScriptDiedException` and re-throwing it away.
+By default, the request handler catches the exception in order to simulate PHP's `die` behavior of outputing the status message.